 Maine Coon Size

-To put the Maine Coon cat breed size into perspective, I created the following diagram to emphasise the difference between the average cat and a Maine Coon:
+To put the Maine Coon cat breed size into perspective, I created the following diagram to emphasize the difference between the average cat and a Maine Coon:

 Maine Coon Personality

 While the overall temperament of a breed can vary from cat to cat, Maine Coons are still highly sought after for their naturally sweet dispositions.

 Here are some key personality traits which most Maine Coon cats exhibit.

 Maine Coon cats are highly intelligent, which makes them very easy to train.